OpenNyAI/Jugalbandi-Manager/docs/building-with-jugalbandi/technical-guide/tutorials/quickstart.md

 3. Once the bot is created, click on the **settings (⚙) icon** to enter the given credentials values and click save to save the credentials values.
 For this example, put the values of `AZURE_OPENAI_API_KEY`, `AZURE_OPENAI_API_VERSION`, `AZURE_OPENAI_API_ENDPOINT`, `FAST_MODEL` (typically, `gpt-3.5-turbo`) and `SLOW_MODEL` (typically, `gpt-4`). **Note: Remember to verify your model names.
 If you are using Azure OpenAI, this corresponds to Deployment Name and not model type** ![](../../../assets/quickstart-credentials.png)
 4. Then click on the **play (▶️) icon** to activate the bot by providing the whatsapp business phone number in `phone number` and whatsapp api key in the `whatsapp` field. ![](../../../assets/quickstart-botactivate.png)
 5. Once the above steps are completed, the bot status will be changed from **inactive** to **active**. ![](../../../assets/quickstart-activebot.png)
-6. Start a new shell session and start loophole tunnel for port 8000 on your system
+6. Start a new shell session and start tunnel for port 8000 on your system

    - For **Loophole**, use the following command:
      ```bash